-The Department of Elementary and Secondary Education (DESE) is pleased to offer eight intensive professional development Academies designed to aid school and district teams with the implementation of tiered systems of instruction and support.
-Any school and/or district may apply for these MTSS Academies.
-However, please note that first priority will be given to schools that are designated as underperforming or chronically underperforming and/or schools requiring focused/targeted or broad/comprehensive support.
+The Department of Elementary and Secondary Education (DESE) is pleased to offer seven intensive professional development Academies designed to aid school and district teams with the implementation of tiered systems of instruction and support.
+Any district may apply for these MTSS Academies.
+However, please note that first priority will be given to districts with at least one school identified as 'Requiring Assistance' by the Massachusetts accountability system (in particular districts with schools that are in percentiles 1-10, have one or more specific student groups identified as "low performing", and/or has a high school with low graduation rates).
 Additional teams will be accepted for participation based on availability, readiness, and relative need.

 When applying to one of the MTSS Academies, please also be aware of the following information:

 Culturally Responsive Practice Leadership Academy (District Focus): BlackPrint Consulting will offer a multi-year academy targeted toward groups of influential and strategic district leaders.
 The CRPL Academy aims to support district leadership in building internal local capacity to weave culturally responsive practices and a racial equity lens throughout their pedagogy, policies, structures, and systems.
 To this end, we will support leaders as they learn the foundational content of equity and eventually create strategic goals to embed culturally responsive and equitable practices across their districts.
 We will examine content on the intersection of race, culture, class, and schooling, accompanied by personalized consulting and guidance towards the adoption of a districtwide framework and the construction of goals.

 To learn more about the district-focused CRPL Academy, please read this flyer or the Academy-At-A-Glance summary.